-In order to support the first identification assumption, i.e. whether ADSE beneficiaries are more risk averse than their NHS-only counterparts, we ran OLS regressions of risky life-style habits such as smoking and drinking against the restricted set of covariates and an ADSE dummy.
+In order to support the first identification assumption (i.e., whether ADSE beneficiaries are more risk-averse than their NHS-only counterparts) we run OLS regressions of risky lifestyle habits such as smoking and drinking against the restricted set of covariates and an ADSE dummy.
 We find that ADSE beneficiaries consume statistically significantly more wine but less whisky.
-All other life-style behaviors were identical in both groups.
-These regressions do not offer clear evidence that ADSE beneficiaries are more risk adverse than NHS-only beneficiaries.
+All other lifestyle behaviors were identical in both groups.
+These regressions do not offer clear evidence that ADSE beneficiaries are more risk-averse than NHS-only beneficiaries.